-Typically the calculation in the numerator is the probability of obtaining the evidence under the hypothesis that a person of interest one of the contributors to the DNA mixture.
-The calculation in the denominator is the probability of obtaining the evidence under the hypothesis that randomly selected individuals are contributors to the DNA mixture.
+Typically the calculation in the numerator is the probability of obtaining the evidence under the hypothesis that a person of interest is one of the contributors to the DNA mixture along with additional known or unknown people.
+The calculation in the denominator is the probability of obtaining the evidence under the hypothesis that a randomly selected individual is contributing to the DNA mixture along with additional known (generally the same as the numerator) or unknown contributors.
 If the result of the ratio is a number greater than one, the DNA results are more probable if the person of interest is a contributor to the mixture.
 If the result of the ratio is less than one, the DNA results are more probable if the evidence is a mixture of DNA from randomly selected individuals.